-I don’t know what it is when you become a first time parent- but fear cups your entire body and it’s almost paralyzing.
 I took some food and nutrition classes in college that opened my eyes to our entire food system.
-Before I met my husband who has Type 1 Diabetes I was blinded to what the illness was.
+Before I met my husband, who has Type 1 Diabetes, I was blinded to what the illness was.

-Food is a huge part of our lives.
+Food is a massive part of our lives.
 We consume it every day.
-During our spending freeze it was the only thing other than bills we were buying.
+During our spending freeze, it was the only thing other than the bills we were buying.
 We need it.

 So how can we fit healthier options into a budget?